jc141x/jc141-bash/setup/steamdeck.md

 <h3>Setup Guide - SteamDeck</h3>

 - Report issues you are having to us on matrix.
+- SteamOS not supported or planned to be.

 #### Install any Arch distro.
 We recommend EndeavourOS.